The Pink Line Titelbild

 A groundbreaking look at how the issues of sexuality and gender identity divide and unite the world today

-More than five years in the making, Mark Gevisser’s The Pink Line: Journeys Across the World’s Queer Frontiers is a globetrotting exploration of how the human rights frontier around sexual orientation and gender identity has come to divide - and describe - the world in an entirely new way over the first two decades of the 21st century.
+More than five years in the making, Mark Gevisser’s The Pink Line: Journeys Across the World’s Queer Frontiers is a globetrotting exploration of how the human rights frontier around sexual orientation and gender identity has come to divide—and describe—the world in an entirely new way over the first two decades of the twenty-first century.
 No social movement has brought change so quickly and with such dramatically mixed results.
 While same-sex marriage and gender transition is celebrated in some parts of the world, laws are being strengthened to criminalize homosexuality and gender nonconformity in others.
-A new Pink Line, Gevisser argues, has been drawn across the world, and he takes listeners to its frontiers.
+A new Pink Line, Gevisser argues, has been drawn across the world, and he takes readers to its frontiers.

 A Macmillan Audio production from Farrar, Straus and Giroux